-The VA is undergoing significant transformation dealing with how it purchases care in the community.
-The Veterans Health Administration Office of Community Care (OCC) is committed to ensuring that its VA Community Care partners understand current processes, are informed of future enhancements, and receive excellent customer service.
-It is our intention to provide information that answers your questions accurately and clearly and enables efficient and timely claims processing for all of the community care health plans we administer.
-OCC verifies eligibility for benefits, authorizes benefits and services and handles vendor certification, approval and payment methodologies for all of these health care programs.
+The VA is undergoing a significant transformation with how it purchases care in the community.
+The Veterans Health Administration Office of Community Care (VHA OCC) is committed to ensuring that its VA Community Care partners understand current processes, are informed of future enhancements, and receive excellent customer service.
+It is our intention to provide information that answers your questions accurately and clearly, and enables efficient and timely claims processing for all of the community care health plans we administer.
+VHA OCC verifies eligibility for benefits; authorizes benefits and services; and handles vendor certification, approval and payment methodologies for all of these health care programs.

 Navigating the community care system can be complex, and this site is designed to give providers the information and contacts they need to collaborate with VA to deliver timely, quality care to Veterans and their dependents.
 Quick links to our key programs are provided below.

-- Provider Resources: Online resources toolkit and key VA CC contacts
+Online resource toolkit and key VHA OCC contacts

-VA CC purchases health care for eligible Veterans when a VA Medical Center (VAMC), clinic or other federal facility is not feasibly available to furnish care.
+VHA OCC purchases health care for eligible Veterans when a VA medical center (VAMC), clinic or other federal facility is not feasibly available to furnish care.
 All VAMCs can use community care when needed.
-The different types of Veteran care include Patient-Centered Community Care (PC3)/Choice contracts, community emergency medical care, individual authorizations and special programs.
+The different types of Veteran care include Patient-Centered Community Care (PC3)/Choice contracts, community emergency medical care, individual authorizations, and special programs.

 VA provides a number of health care benefits programs for spouses and children of Veterans, depending on certain criteria.
 The largest of these programs is the Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA), a comprehensive health care program for the spouse or widow(er) and children of an eligible Veteran.
 The VA also has other health care programs for family members, including the children of Women Vietnam Veterans, and for the family members of Veterans who were potentially exposed to contaminated drinking water while stationed at Camp Lejeune Marine Corps Base, North Carolina, between Aug.
 1, 1953 and Dec.
 31, 1987.

-The CLFMP covers treatment costs for one or more of the 15 primary medical conditions listed in the Honoring America’s Veterans and Caring for Camp Lejeune Families Act of 2012.
+The CLFMP covers treatment costs for one or more of the 15 primary medical conditions listed in the Honoring Americaӳ Veterans and Caring for Camp Lejeune Families Act of 2012.
 Also covered are associated medical conditions that are caused or exacerbated by the listed conditions.
 (Example: hip fracture secondary to spread of breast cancer into the bones.)
 VA reimburses qualified family members as the last payer of medical claims for any of the covered illnesses or conditions.
-For more information on this program, visit CLFMP.